duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/0_0_0_setup.md

 # Operation manual - Duckiebot {#part:building-duckiebot-c0}

-In this section you will find information to obtain the necessary equipment for Duckietowns and different Duckiebot configurations.
+In this section you will find the necessary information on how to get started with your Duckiebot quest.